dnvriend/spray-crypto/README.md

 # Cluster configuration
 * MacBook@2009 as master @ 192.168.0.6 / Gb Ethernet

-    $ ./launch-master.sh
+    $ ./launch-leader.sh

-We will first start the master, there is nothing special about the master node, only that it's the first node that's running, and therefor the oldest one.
+We will first start the leader node, there is nothing special about this node, only that it's the first node that's running, and therefor the oldest one.

 Next we will launch nodes one by one that will become a member of the cluster and run the client each time and measure the performance.

-* Asus Core i7/16GB/250GB SSD as slave @ 192.168.0.27 / Gb Ethernet
+* Asus Core i7/16GB/250GB SSD multiple nodes @ 192.168.0.27 / Gb Ethernet

     c:\project\spray-crypto>launch-node.bat
     c:\project\spray-crypto>launch-node2.bat